-There is 1 quarry within the catchment.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to arise from this quarry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is quarry within the catchment.
+Monitoring does not indicate any water quality issues which are likely to arise from this quarry and it is located in a water body whose WFD status is 'good' which suggests that it is unlikely to be impacting its surrounding water environment.
+Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.